5 from 4 votes

 • When you pour the potatoes into the hot oil, pour them away from you at a distance to prevent the oil from splattering towards you.

-• Distribute the potatoes across the tray and try to ensure even spacing.
+• Distribute the diced potatoes across the tray and try to ensure even spacing.
 This will maximise crispiness and prevent steaming.
+Check out this technique in my Cast Iron Chicken Breast.

-• This recipe requires no peeling or removing the skin of the garlic before chucking into the tray.
+• This parmentier potatoes recipe requires no peeling or removing the skin of the garlic before chucking into the tray.

-• Season liberally with salt- the potatoes can hack it!
+• Season liberally with salt – the potatoes parmentier can hack it!

 Leftover Storage and Reheat Instructions

-Refrigerator – Store in the fridge for up to 5 days.
+Refrigerator – Store in an airtight container in the fridge for up to 5 days.

 Freezer – Freeze for up to 3 months.
-Ensure that what you’re storing the parmentier potatoes in, is sealed properly, to prevent moisture from leaking into the potatoes.
+Ensure that what you’re storing the garlic and herb parmentier potatoes in, is sealed properly, to prevent moisture from leaking into the potatoes.

 Reheat To defrost, thaw in the fridge overnight.
 Reheating in the airfryer or oven will maximise crispiness which is most ideal, but you can also reheat in the microwave if you’re in a rush.
 To reheat in the airfryer, cook for 5 minutes at 390°F (200°C).
 Or to reheat in the oven, cook for 10 minutes at 390°F (200°C).